-The government-wide statement of net position reports all financial and capital resources of the MDC and is presented in "assets less liabilities and deferred inflows of resources equals net position" format.
+The government-wide statement of net position reports all financial and capital resources of the MDC and is presented in "assets less liabilities equals net position" format.
 Assets and liabilities are presented in relative order of liquidity with liabilities that have an average maturity of more than one year separated into the amount due within one year and the amount due in more than one year.